PranavCR01/roadtrip-project/README.md

-# 🌤️ Roadtrip Weather Playlist Generator
+# 🌤️ Planning a Cool Weekend Trip from Bangalore Using Weather Data

 ![Project Banner](./Mood_map.png)